 To find out if you qualify for any of these types of aid, file a Free Application for Federal Student Aid (FAFSA) between Jan.
 1 and March 2 prior to the fall in which you plan to enroll at CSUN.
 Remember to file your FAFSA each year by March 2 so that you can be considered for the most funding available.
 After you are admitted to CSUN, the Financial Aid & Scholarship Department will determine your eligibility for aid and the types of awards you may receive.
 Visit the Financial Aid & Scholarship Department to learn more about financial aid at CSUN.

 That's right.
 Scholarships do not need to be repaid, so they're a great way to help finance your education.
 CSUN offers many different types, some for prospective students and others for continuing students.
 Scholarships are awarded primarily on the basis of academic achievement and financial need.
-STARS Online is a great tool that allows you to search for and apply to scholarships that you qualify for.
+Academic Works is a great tool that allows you to search for and apply to scholarships that you qualify for.
 For more information about scholarships, check out the Financial Aid & Scholarship Department’s scholarship page.

 Many academic departments at CSUN offer their own scholarships, ranging from several hundred to several thousand dollars each.
 You can learn about them by visiting department home pages.